Daine Laurie (rugby league, born 1999): 2022

 Laurie played a total of 19 matches for the Wests Tigers in the 2022 NRL season.

 In March, a Newcastle fan reportedly spotted Laurie and a Wests Tigers team-mate playing poker machines in a Newcastle hotel at 10pm on the eve of an unsuccessful Tigers match against Newcastle.
 The drama was described as "blown out of proportion".
 No NRL or club disciplinary action was taken as no integrity rules were breached.

-On 25 September, Laurie scored a try for the 2022 Australian Men's Prime Minister's XIII in their 64-14 victory over the Papuan New Guinea Prime Minister's XIII at Suncorp Stadium.
+On 25 September, Laurie scored a try for the 2022 Australian Men's Prime Minister's XIII in their 64–14 victory over the Papuan New Guinea Prime Minister's XIII at Suncorp Stadium.

+2023

+On 21 July, Laurie signed a one-year deal to re-join his former club Penrith starting in 2024.

+Laurie played eleven games for the Wests Tigers in the 2023 NRL season and scored two tries.
+Wests Tigers would finish with the Wooden Spoon for a second consecutive season.

+2024

+On 3 July, Laurie had re-signed with Penrith on a one-year extension.
+Laurie played 15 games for Penrith in the 2024 NRL season but did not feature in the clubs grand final victory over Melbourne.

+2025

+On 9 September, it was announced that Laurie would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.